onzfonz/comp227/src/content/4/en/part4c.md

 > Pertinent: At this stage, firstly, some tests will fail.
 > We will leave fixing the tests as an optional exercise.
-> Secondly, in the deployed tasks app, the creating a task feature will stop working as the user is not yet linked to the frontend.
+> Secondly, in the deployed tasks app, creating a task will not work at this moment as we have yet to link the user to the frontend.

 </div>